VegaDeftwing/OpGuidesHugoSrc/content/posts/ProductsIwishExisted.md

 ---
-title: "Products I Wish Existed"
+title: "10 Products I Wish Existed"
 slug: "productsiwishexisted"
 author: "Vega Deftwing"
-date: 2021-02-04
+date: 2021-03-23
+tags: technical
 ---

+{{< hint info >}}

-> Most of these things probably exist.
+Most of these things probably exist.
 For many, it's just that they don't exist at a practical price point.

+{{< /hint >}}

 **Without further ado, In no particular order**